List of Homestuck characters: Dirk Strider

 Dirk Strider is the brother to Dave Strider who shares a similar affinity for irony.
 At a young age, he made a digital copy of his brain that became his self-aware chat auto-responder.
 His older brother, another version of Dave, created a media empire surrounding Sweet Bro and Hella Jeff; the movie stars Donald Glover as "Geromy."
 Dirk considers the film series to switch between "surrealist slapstick and inexplicable boxoffice dynamite, to veiled, near-subliminal protest pieces" and frequently pranked audiences in manners such as selling films that did not exist.
-Dirk Strider is also gay, and depicted as having a romantic interest in Jake English, similarly to Jane Crocker.
-He later helps Dave Strider with coming out and understanding his own sexual orientation.